AnonymousAddress/ExplorationConsciousRL/README.md

 This is a partial baselines package, containing an added implementation of the Expected and Surrogate Sigma-DDPG Algorithms, and the Expected and Surrogate alpha-DQN algorithms.

+# Running the Algorithms

+## alpha-DQN
+Running the alpha-DQN for Atari is made by running the following line:

+`python baselines/deepq/experiment/run_atari.py`

+- The *alpha* flag turns on the alpha-criterion.
+- The *surrogate* flag turns on the surrogate version.
+- The *expected* flag turns on the expected version.

+## sigma-DDPG

+Running the sigma-DDPG for Mujoco is made by running the following line:

+`python baselines/ddpg/main.py`

+# Installation

 For installation, first follow the normal baselines installation.

 Notice that this is an old baselines implementation, tested with tensorflow-gpu-1.6.0 and CUDA 9.0.